aragon/protocol/docs/4-entry-points/6-payments-book.md

 - **Authentication:** Open.
 Implicitly, only guardians that have certain amount of ANT tokens activated during the requested period can call this function
 - **Pre-flight checks:**
     - Ensure that the requested period has already ended
-    - Ensure that the sender has not already claimed their share for the requested token and period
+    - Ensure that the sender has not claimed their share for the requested token and period
     - Ensure that the sender's share is greater than zero for the requested token and period
 - **State transitions:**
     - Compute period balance checkpoint if it wasn't computed yet
     - Mark the sender's share as claimed for the requested period and token
     - Transfer the corresponding tokens to the sender, revert if the transfer wasn't successful

 ### 4.6.4.
-Transfer governor share
+Claim governor share

 - **Actor:** External entity in charge of maintaining the protocol
 - **Inputs:**